Previous Robots

 2019 - Asimov

-Asimov features a 4-CIM mecanum drive train, a ramp mechanism for scoring cargo into the low goal, an "arm" for passing cargo to other robots, and a piston-actuated hatch panel mechanism.
+Asimov featured a 4-CIM mecanum drive train, a ramp mechanism for scoring cargo into the low goal, an "arm" for passing cargo to other robots, and a piston-actuated hatch panel mechanism.
 Asimov competed at the 2019 Iowa Regional and 10,000 Lakes Regional robotics competitions.
 At the Iowa Regional, the team won the Judges' Award, and moved on to playoffs at the 10,000 Lakes Regional, reaching semi-finals with our alliance-mates 2987 and 7028.

 |